The next GDL Award application period (for 2018 awards):

 Please note there are two stages to the application process:

-Awards are made solely on the basis of the applicant's satisfaction of the Inn's merit based criteria; intellectual ability, motivation to succeed at the Bar, potential as an advocate and other personal qualities.
+Awards are made solely on the basis of the applicant's satisfaction of the Inn's merit based criteria; intellectual ability, motivation and prospects to succeed at the Bar, potential to succeed as an advocate and other personal qualities.

 David Karmel Awards are the top merit based awards followed by other named awards.